predictionmachines/InteractiveDataDisplay/ChartViewer.md

 		"y(x)": Plot.line({ x: [0,1,2], y: [3,4,2], stroke: 'blue' })
 	});

-### Band
+### Area

-The plot draws a colored band between two scalar grid functions.
+The plot draws a colored area between two scalar grid functions.
-Use `Plot.band(BandDefinition) : PlotInfo` to a define a band plot.
+Use `Plot.area(AreaDefinition) : PlotInfo` to a define an area plot.

-	type BandDefinition = {
+	type AreaDefinition = {
 		x: number[];
 		y1: number[];
 		y2: number[];
 		fill?: Color;
 		displayName?: string;
-		titles?: BandTitles;
+		titles?: AreaTitles;
 	}

 The space between lines `y1[i](x[i])` and `y2[i](x[i])` is filled with a solid color; the boundaries are not stroked.